Forgot Password

 • Serves as both a monastery and an administrative center

-• Offers panoramic views of Paro Valley yangling
+• Offers panoramic views of Paro Valley, Yangling

 3. Thimphu

-In comparison to capital cities, Thimphu stands out for its charm.
+Compared with other capital cities, Thimphu stands out for its charm.
 It blends tradition with modern life.

 Key attractions include: